5 Random Pages

 A coastal battery was located at South Inch during World War II.
 The site lies west of the A78 Ardrossan Road, about one kilometre south of West Kilbride and Seamill.

-The battery was reported to be visible in aerial photographs taken by the RAF in 1947, when a group of huts and an unidentified tall structure were noted on the site.
+The battery was reported to be visible in aerial photographs taken by the RAF in 1947, when a group of huts and an unidentified tall structure were also noted on the site.

 While there are no remains of the structures, concrete bases have been reported on the site, together with evidence of holdfasts which have been described as suitable for Unrotating Projectile (UP) launchers, as would have been used in Z-Batteries.